heaventree/McCloud-Backup/project_management/change_management/CHANGE_CONTROL_PROCESS.md

-# Payymo Change Control Process
+# McCloud Backup Change Control Process

 ## Introduction

-This document establishes a formal process for managing changes to the Payymo project.
+This document establishes a formal process for managing changes to the McCloud Backup project.
 The Change Control Process provides a structured approach to evaluating, approving, implementing, and documenting changes to ensure project integrity, minimize disruption, and maintain alignment with project objectives.

-Change control is critical for a financial application like Payymo where stability, security, and reliability are paramount.
+Change control is critical for a WordPress backup application like McCloud Backup where stability, security, and reliability are paramount.
 This process applies to changes in requirements, design, code, documentation, and infrastructure throughout the project lifecycle.

 ## Objectives